Non-European Union/European Economic Countries Area/EFTA (non-EU/EEA/EFTA) - Still Abroad (or Not Working in Malta)

 ELT Licensed Schools

 It is understood that the ELT sector is very important within the Tourism Industry, consequently any ELT student opting to work within the tourism and hospitality industry for the summer period will be entitled to a temporary pass valid for six consecutive months.
+For more information please refer to the Summer Students registration.

-To obtain this temporary pass, an ELT licensed school is to register their interest and intent to encourage and send students to work within the tourism and hospitality industry in Malta on the online portal.
+If ELT students would like to continue working beyond the six months covered by the temporary pass, an ELT licensed school is to register their interest and intent to encourage and send students to work within the tourism and hospitality industry in Malta on the online portal.
 Once the entity is approved by ITS following the necessary due diligence procedures, the entity can then register any ELT student as a ‘candidate’ on the online portal.

-The ELT licensed schools commit themselves to provide enough training in English and Hospitality English.
-Thus, in the event that the student would need to obtain the Skills Pass to work beyond the six consecutive months covered by the temporary pass, they will be required to undergo the Skills Pass process accordingly at the prices below.
-(English and Hospitality English online courses and assessments will be done against the nominal fee of €10).
+The ELT licensed schools commit themselves to provid enough training in English and Hospitality English.
+Thus, if the student would need to obtain the Skills Pass to work beyond the six consecutive months covered by the temporary pass, they will be required to undergo the Skills Pass process accordingly at the prices below.

 Category Start Date Fee

-Non-EU/EEA/EFTA ELT Students living abroad (coming to Malta as from May 2024) Registration shall be available as from April 2024, and enforced in May 2024 €335
+Non-EU/EEA/EFTA ELT Students living abroad (coming to Malta as of May 2024) Available as of April 2024 €335

 EU Internships